- Apply to UW

 In the UW Libraries Catalog, which contains the holdings of the Law Library as well as Coe Library and other UW libraries, you can search by author, title, or keyword.
 For more succinct searches, try selecting the Advanced Search option as it allows greater flexibility in combining terms.
 The link provided directs you to a search of just the Law Library collection.
 To search other UW Libraries, use the drop down menu.

 Sponsored by the UW Libraries, Prospector is a document delivery service, sharing resources between UW Libraries and a number of Colorado libraries.
-Materials can be requested electronically from this site and are delivered to Coe Library within two to three days.
+Materials can be requested electronically from this site and are delivered to the University of Wyoming campus within two to three days.
 You will receive an email when the items are ready to pick up.

 For loans from other libraries, including books, articles, and selected media, you can talk with Susan Wozny at our Circulation Desk.
 She will need bibliographic information to identify the materials you need, and then she can initiate your request.
 Susan will contact you when the materials arrive.
 This process can take a week to ten days before the items are received.

 From our homepage, select the Databases link.
 Under "W" choose Worldcat.
 Worldcat is a listing of materials treated in OCLC, the largest cataloging database in the world.
 You can search by author, title, and keyword, and once you have identified the title, you may also link to the libraries that own the materials.

 Volokh, Fajans and Falk in their treatises above all include sections specific to law review boards.
 The Fajans text gives special attention to law review editors, the process of selecting articles, editing student and faculty works, writing constructive comments, and exercises with answers to assist in training the law review staff.
 Back to top